SofiaChar/valohai-evidently-example/README.md

 valohai.outputs().live_upload("data_drift_dashboard_after_week1.html")
 ```

-_**Note, live uploads are also available for normal executions.**_
+**Note, live uploads are also available for normal executions.**

+## Prerequisites
 Before running the project, you need to have Valohai CLI and utilities installed on your machine.

 Follow these steps to get started:

 ### Install Valohai CLI and Utilities